brightsg/Dubrovnik/Readme.md

 TLDR
 ====

 - A competent bridge between Objective-C and the Mono .NET implementation that provides Obj-C wrappers for managed classes.
+Also callable from Swift.

 - A set of ObjC categories to facilitate easy conversion between Application Kit objects and their C# equivalents e.g. System.String -> NSString *.